pyconru/pycon.ru/pages/conference/about/location.en.md

 ### Location

-PyCon Russia 2014 will be held at [Ivolga holiday village](http://www.ivolga-ural.ru/), 30 km from the centre of Ekaterinburg.
+PyCon Russia 2014 will be held on June, 2-3 at [Ivolga holiday village](http://www.ivolga-ural.ru/), 30 km from the centre of Ekaterinburg.